Coronavirus – Our top 10 tips for employersApr 20, 2020

 - What about National Minimum Wage?
 If they are furloughed and not working, they are not entitled to it.
 However, note the issue with completing online training courses for an employer above.

-- Furloughed employees must have been on their employer’s payroll on 28 February 2020 and it covers full-time, part-time, agency contracts (including those employed by umbrella companies) and flexible or zero-hour contracts.
+- Furloughed employees covers full-time, part-time, agency contracts (including those employed by umbrella companies) and flexible or zero-hour contracts.
 Workers are eligible (provided they are paid through PAYE) and apprentices can also be furloughed, however, if they spend any time training whilst furloughed, they must be paid the appropriate minimum wage;

 - Employers can top up the rest if they wish to;

-- The scheme will cover the cost of wages backdated to 1 March 2020 and will be open initially for 3 months but may be extended for longer – employers can use the scheme at any time during that period;
+- The scheme will cover the cost of wages backdated to 1 March 2020 and will be open until the end of June 2020 but may be extended for longer – employers can use the scheme at any time during that period;

 - What about holiday?
-The guidance isn’t clear but it’s our view that staff can still take holiday whilst furloughed (however, this will need to be paid at their normal rate); and
+New guidance has confirmed that staff can still take holiday whilst furloughed (however, this will need to be paid at their normal rate); and

 - Can you rotate staff on and off furlough?
 Yes, but each separate instance must be for a period of 3 consecutive weeks.
 We also think it is advisable to obtain the staff’s agreement to each period of furlough.